ttrefoni/DPHPT/README.md

    ```bash
    docker build -t my-image-name .
    ```
-#make this section more clear
 This command builds the Docker image on whichever instance you are wokring in.
-Replace "my-image-name" with resonable image name that describes your specific model.
+Replace "my-image-name" with resonable image name of your choice.

 5. Tag your Docker image with your repository name and the version number.